sys-bio/tellurium/installer/windows/README.txt

 spyder_dependencies/PyQt4-4.10.4-gpl-Py2.7-Qt4.8.5-x32.exe
   * http://www.riverbankcomputing.com/software/pyqt/download
 spyder_dependencies/PyQt4/
-  * Created when using the Spyder 'setup.py' command spyder_dependencies/spyder-2.2.5-tellurium.win32.exe
   * Created when using the Spyder 'setup.py' command.
+Or maybe it used to be?
+Can't seem to create it now. spyder_dependencies/spyder-2.2.5-tellurium.win32.exe
+  * Created by using the Spyder command (from the root directory): 'python.exe setup.py bdist_wininst' command.
 Source currently at https://code.google.com/p/tellurium/

 super_installer_dependencies/wheel/*.whl
   * Various files for local installations using pip.
 Created by Mike using http://pip.readthedocs.org/en/latest/reference/pip_wheel.html